Fuhy/homebrew-cask-upgrade/README.md

 ## Options

-The tool will provide the following options:
+The tool provides the following options:

 + `-s` `-skip`